idodov/MusicTracker/README.md

 ---

 ## 🧰 Troubleshooting

+-   **I get a 404 Not Found error when trying to view the page:**
+    - This is the most common issue.
+You almost certainly missed or made a mistake in **Step 3: Configure Home Assistant `configuration.yaml`**.
+    - Ensure `allowlist_external_dirs: - /config/www` is in your `configuration.yaml`.
+    - Make sure you **restarted Home Assistant** after adding it.
+    - Verify that the `music_charts.html` file actually exists inside your `/config/www` folder.

 -   **Charts are not updating:**
     - Check the AppDaemon logs for any errors related to `music_tracker`.
 Errors are usually very descriptive.